01 Jun “The Heart is Us”

 As the first week of Pride Month coincides with Pongo wrapping up our programs for the academic year of 20-21, it’s an ideal time to celebrate the people who have helped us love ourselves.

-Recently, I had the privilege to mentor poetry with a young man who told me about his experience coming out at an early age.
+Recently, we had the privilege of mentoring poetry with a young man who told us about his experience coming out at an early age.
 This young man identified a key ingredient that made his coming out experience a joyful process: an open and affirming teacher.

 “He was helpful,” the young man wrote in a narrative poem.
 “He (the teacher) explained what I might be going through./ That I might be part of the LGBTQ community./That was the first I heard of it.”

 The young poet then wrote this poem reflecting on the importance of safe spaces in which we can be ourselves:

 This is the place that showed me the way.